-UK Soldiers who Died in the Great War 1914 -19 accessible on www.ancestry.co.uk confirms the regimental details at the top of this page.
+UK Soldiers who Died in the Great War 1914 -19 accessible on www.ancestry.co.uk confirms the regimental details at the left of this page.
 It adds that he enlisted in Whitchurch and tells us he was killed in action in France/Flanders.
 His medal index card also on Ancestry, lists his two medals and reveals that he had a previous regimental number, 4148.

 The Register of Soldier’s effects in which the Army calculated monies owed to deceased soldiers, lists Herbert Barlow and says he was ‘presumed dead’ on the 13th November 1916.
 His father William was his sole Legatee and he received the £5..9sh..0d that was outstanding.

 There is an index card for Albert William Barlow in The Flintshire Roll of Honour at The County Record Office in Hawarden.
 The address given is The Choe Bronington.
-The regimental details are confirmed as at the top of this page.
+The regimental details are confirmed as at the left of this page.
 The card says

 “Went out to France in November 1916.
 Missing since 13th November 1916”

 The card was signed on 16th September 1919 by W Edwyn Jones